librocco/librocco/README.md

 #### UI

 This package contains the presentation layer components, developed as atomic React components.
 The development is done using Storybook (for previews) and JEST (for unit tests).
-To run storybook, run `rushx storybook` and to run all the unit tests, simply run `rushx test`.
+To run storybook, run `rushx storybook` and to run all unit tests, simply run `rushx test`.

 **Important note: As UI package's CSS file is built by tailwind, to be able to use the styles, one needs to also import a built css file from `@librocco/ui/dist/style.css`**